Her, Too

 a treaty, deed, or scalp-wanted poster,

-or beneath the robe over a missionary’s waist.
+or beneath the robe on a missionary’s waist.

 the audience listened,